kieronwraywork/sample-load-testing/readme.md

 # Getting started
 1. Ensure rancher-desktop is running
 2. on command line `docker compose up` this will start the switch api, grafana, databases and k6 and run the tests
+3. once things are up and running, navigate to grafana url `http://localhost:3111` with uid+pwd admin (SKIP resetting the password) and open the dashboard

 See the faq below